 To be honest, it’s probably a little late to be thinking about this now, but we recommend the New Year celebrations in Havana, Cuba.
 Maybe in 2013?

 Carnival!
-Celebrated across Latin America but most notably in Brazil, and particularly colourfully and loudly in Rio de Janeiro.
+Celebrated across Latin America but most notably in Brazil, and particularly colorfully and loudly in Rio de Janeiro.
 This is a heady experience when adrenalin levels, and prices, rocket.

-Head for Volunteer Point in the Falkland Islands to see huge balls of brown fluff with feet moult into magnificently-coloured adolescent king penguins.
+Head for Volunteer Point in the Falkland Islands to see huge balls of brown fluff with feet moult into magnificently-colored adolescent king penguins.

-In Peru, Cuzco’s Corpus Christi Festival sees colourful processions of altar statues from local parishes make their way to the city centre accompanied by community bands and dance troops.
+In Peru, Cuzco’s Corpus Christi Festival sees colorful processions of altar statues from local parishes make their way to the city center accompanied by community bands and dance troops.
 There’s a real festival atmosphere with plenty of authentic action and local refreshments in the form of beer and roasted guinea pigs.

 The beaches around Tortuguero, Costa Rica become home to thousands of nesting turtles.
 Visit at night-time to see them lay their eggs.